Suport for Care Leavers

 UCAS Undergraduate support for care leavers

-If you're a care leaver or looked after child applying to higher education, there's support available to help you with finance, settling in, and accommodation.
+If you're a care leaver, or looked after a child, and applying to higher education, there's support available to help you with finance, settling in, and accommodation.